kuvivek/drivingTheoryInGermany/README.md

 **Comment**:  The REKUPERATION technology can recover electricity when slowing down, braking or on downhill gradients
 (as a motor brake) while driving.
 This increases the range of my electric car and protects the braking system at the same time.

-216. A cyclist wishes ❌without dismounting ❌to cross the road at a pedestrian crossing.
+216. A cyclist wishes -without dismounting -to cross the road at a pedestrian crossing.
 What should you do?
-❌I only brake just short of the pedestrian crossing
+❌ I only brake just short of the pedestrian crossing
 ✅ I allow the cyclist to cross the road
-❌I sound my horn and continue driving without giving way to the cyclist
+❌ I sound my horn and continue driving without giving way to the cyclist
 **Comment**:  At crosswalks, cyclists must actually dismount and push their bikes.
 If a cyclist behaves incorrectly and
 wants to cross the crosswalk without dismounting, give way and let them go.